 If you are dealing with patents, copyrights, or top secret information, outsourcing can be tricky.

-In the event you do want to outsource, then make sure you have an international lawyer draw up contracts that protect your company and your remote employee.
+In the event you do want to outsource, then make sure to implement protocols for preventing identity theft in the company and have an international lawyer draw up contracts that protect your company and your remote employee.

 Dealing With Fake Accounts

 Sometimes scam artists disguise themselves as contract workers.
 As such, it’s essential that you verify the identity of the contractor before hiring them.